mskf1383/pashmak/README.md

 say_hello 'parsa';
 ```

-we can put `($varname)` after name of function (with a space between them) and mem will copy automatic in that variable.
+We can put `($varname)` after name of function (with a space between them) and mem will copy automatic in that variable.
-also you can don't use `()` and you can write above code like this:
+Also you can don't use `()` and you can write above code like this:

 ```bash
 func say_hello $name; # without ()